 3 ways to make New Year’s Resolutions that actually stick

-Well, I say this year should be different.
-Here’s how to set New Year's resolutions that actually stick.
+Well, I say this year can be different.
+Here’s how to set New Year’s resolutions that actually stick.

 If you’re like me and need pretty things to help keep you organised, then try these: